We work with Network Rail, London Underground, Docklands Light Railway and High Speed 1 to deliver traction power and innovative energy solutions.

 However, this can be very costly and time consuming, especially when new grid supply points are required which may take up to six years to commission.

 The Digital Railway initiative will eventually contribute to energy demand issues by significantly increasing the capacity of railways for passenger and freight journeys.
 It is predicted there will be a billion extra passenger journeys by 2030 and at the same time, the network needs more space for freight trains, which shift £30 billion of goods every year.

 We were commissioned to design, construct, operate and maintain the electrical infrastructure of HS1, the UK’s first major railway constructed in over a century and its first high-speed railway.
 The project was delivered on time and on budget, within a contract that extends for 50 years after the start of railway operation.Read more

 Our work on GWEP enabled us to showcase our focus on innovation, and this was realised through the implementation of two ground-breaking initiatives: the Rationalised Autotransformer System and use of polyfibre-reinforced concrete.

 Sustainability and energy efficiency

-Changes to energy use in the rail sector is not limited to traction power.
-Renewable generation like solar PV is becoming more common at stations and maintenance depots, and with the uptake of electric vehicles continuing to increase, customers and staff will expect charging infrastructure to be available in station car parks.
+Changes to energy use in the rail sector are not limited to traction power.
+Renewable generation such as solar PV is becoming more common at stations and maintenance depots, and with the uptake of electric vehicles continuing to increase, customers and staff will expect charging infrastructure to be available in station car parks.

 As consumption increases at stations themselves due to customer demand, efficiency strategies will need to be developed to offset these increases, reduce costs and enable sustainable power consumption.